huangjiahua/DeviceHashTable/README.md

 *huangjiahua*

-A hash table data structure on Nvida CUDA GPU.
+A hash table data structure on Nvidia CUDA GPU.